Firezer27/airbnb-clone-project/README.md

   - One user can write multiple reviews.

-🏡 2.
-Properties
+  <b>🏡 2.
+Properties</b>

   Description:
   Represents the rental listings available on the platform.
 Each property is created and managed by a host (user).

 Key Fields: